mypsycho/SwingAppFramework/README.txt

   icons[1] = ko.png
   icons[2] = abort.png
   # Create an array of 3 icons when the property is typed as Icon[] using the
-  #   containing class as relative path
+  #   containing object class as relative path

-- No need to declare actions (except for advanced usage) in bean, use on
+- No need to declare actions with annotation (except for advanced usage) in bean, simply use property descriptors to reference a method in an action property.

-- MenuBar and Popup Menu can fully defined in properties file
+- MenuBar and Popup Menu can be fully defined in properties file.

-- Application lifecycle are modifiable et extensible
+- Application lifecycles are modifiable and extensible.

-- View strategies are not bound to a type of Application but can be shared
+- View strategies are not bound to a class of Application but can be shared.

-- Resource syntax is extensible
+- Property interpretation syntax is extensible, modifiable.

+- A lot of annoying details have been cleaned:
+   Strategy for Plateform type,

+- Contains some nice components (Tree Table, CheckBox Tree, auto-fireAction text field)

+To be improved:
+- Comments are all obsolete.
+- Error management in TaskService (and application in general)
+- Migrate all examples
+- Improve property syntax to have a better reference mechanism (maybe a reflection call)
+- No JUnit
+- ...

 The code is organized as a Maven project and it's been built for